 Field: Modern Europe; Advisor: Mazower; Year: 2014

-Having grown up in Belgium and the Netherlands, Nick studied history, economics and philosophy at University College Utrecht, where he received his BA magna cum laude in 2012.
-He subsequently received an MPhil with distinction from King’s College, Cambridge with a dissertation on the political thought of Karl Polanyi.
-His essays and book reviews have appeared in Het Financieele Dagblad, The Huffington Post, Cambridge Humanities Review, Cambridge Review of International Affairs, and King’s Review, where he is a contributing editor.
+Having grown up in Belgium and the Netherlands, I studied history, economics and philosophy at University College Utrecht.
+I received an MPhil with distinction from King’s College, Cambridge, where I worked on the political thought of Karl Polanyi.
+I have written essays, op-eds and book reviews for Het Financieele Dagblad, The Huffington Post, Cambridge Humanities Review, Cambridge Review of International Affairs, Private Debt Project and King’s Review.

 You can find my academia.edu page here.
 Below are some links to recent academic publications.

 ‘The Rise and Fall of Euro-American Inter-State War,’ Review of Oona Hathaway and Scott Shapiro, The Internationalists: How a Radical Plan to Outlaw War Changed the World (Simon & Schuster, 2017), Humanity, Vol. 10 (Winter 2018/2019), available online in five installments here.

 Review of Richard Nephew, The Art of Sanctions: A View From the Field (New York: Columbia University Press, 2017), H-Diplo, September 2018.

 ‘War Finance,’ in Ute Daniel, Peter Gatrell, Oliver Janz, Heather Jones, Jennifer Keene, Alan Kramer, and Bill Nasson, eds., 1914-1918-online.
 International Encyclopedia of the First World War, Freie Universität Berlin (February 2018).